 Indulge in the perfect crispy air fryer coconut shrimp, made with a delightful combination of coconut flour and panko breadcrumbs.
 This irresistible, guilt-free recipe promises to transport your taste buds to a tropical paradise with its crunchy texture and deliciously sweet coconut flavor.
 It makes the best healthy appetizer or main dish that everyone will love and is much healthier than the restaurant version.

 I am so excited to share this coconut shrimp recipe with you all!
-It is so incredibly crispy, packed with flavor and makes the perfect healthy appetizer, fun snack or addition to a healthy salad.
-My family went crazy for this air fryer coconut shrimp and I just know you will love it too!
+It is so incredibly crispy, packed with flavor, and makes the perfect healthy appetizer, fun snack, or addition to a healthy salad.
+My family went crazy for this air fryer shrimp recipe and I just know you will love it too!

 Check out this healthy shrimp scampi for another wonderful way to cook shrimp.

 Why you’ll love this recipe

 - It is a healthier version of your favorite restaurant appetizer.

 - You can make it in under 20 minutes.